Lennox Lewis

-Lennox Claudius Lewis CM CBE (born 2 September 1965) is a boxing commentator and former professional boxer who competed from 1989 to 2003.
-He is a three-time world heavyweight champion, a two-time lineal champion, and the last heavyweight to hold the undisputed championship.
-Holding dual British and Canadian citizenship, Lewis represented Canada as an amateur at the 1984 and 1988 Olympics; in the latter, he won a gold medal in the super-heavyweight division after defeating Riddick Bowe in the final.
+Lennox Claudius Lewis CM CBE (born 2 September 1965) is a boxing commentator and former professional boxer who competed in the heavyweight division from 1989 to 2003.
+He was a three-time world champion, a two-time lineal champion, and held the undisputed championship.
+Holding dual British and Canadian citizenship, Lewis represented Canada as an amateur at the 1984 and 1988 Olympics, winning the super-heavyweight gold medal in 1988.
+Lewis is regarded by many as one of the greatest heavyweight boxers of all time, and is considered among the greatest British boxers and among the greatest Canadian boxers in history.

 In his first three years as a professional, Lewis won several regional heavyweight championships, including the European, British, and Commonwealth titles.
-After winning his first 21 fights, he defeated Donovan Ruddock in 1992 to take over the number one position in the WBC rankings.
-He was declared WBC heavyweight champion later that year after Riddick Bowe gave up the title to avoid defending it against Lewis.
+After winning his first 21 fights, he defeated Donovan Ruddock in 1992 to take over the number one position in the World Boxing Council (WBC) rankings.
+He was declared WBC heavyweight champion later that year after Riddick Bowe gave up the title, refusing to defend it against Lewis.
 He defended the title three times before an upset knockout loss to Oliver McCall in 1994.
-Lewis avenged the loss in a 1997 rematch to win back the vacant WBC title.
+Lewis avenged the loss in a 1997 rematch to regain the vacant WBC title.

-Two fights against Evander Holyfield in 1999 (the first ending in a controversial draw) saw Lewis become undisputed heavyweight champion by unifying his WBC title with Holyfield's WBA and IBF titles, as well as the vacant IBO title.
-In 2000, the WBA stripped Lewis of his title when he chose to face Michael Grant instead of mandatory challenger John Ruiz.
+Two fights against Evander Holyfield in 1999 (the first ending in a controversial draw while the rematch was won via unanimous decision) saw Lewis become undisputed heavyweight champion by unifying his WBC title with Holyfield's World Boxing Association (WBA) and International Boxing Federation (IBF) titles.
+In 2000, the WBA stripped Lewis of his title when he chose to face Michael Grant in April instead of mandatory challenger John Ruiz.
 Similarly, the IBF stripped Lewis of their title in 2002 when he chose not to face their mandatory challenger Chris Byrd.

-Lewis was knocked out by Hasim Rahman in an upset in 2001, but this defeat was avenged later in the year.
+Lewis was knocked out by Hasim Rahman in an upset in 2001, but this defeat was avenged later in the year, with Lewis regaining the WBC and IBF titles.
 In 2002, Lewis defeated Mike Tyson in one of the most highly anticipated fights in boxing history.
 Prior to the event, Lewis was awarded the Ring magazine heavyweight title, which had been discontinued in the late 1980s.
-In what would be his final fight, Lewis defeated Vitali Klitschko in a brutal and bloody encounter in 2003.
-He vacated his remaining titles and retired from boxing in 2004.
+In what would be his final fight, Lewis defeated Vitali Klitschko by stoppage in 2003.
+He eventually vacated his remaining titles and retired from boxing in February 2004.